 Follow these guidelines if you have calcium kidney stones:

 - Eat less salt.
-Chinese and Mexican food, tomato juice, regular canned foods, and processed foods are usually high in salt.
+Chinese and Mexican food, tomato juice, regular canned foods, and processed foods are often high in salt.
 Look for low-salt or unsalted products.

 - Have only 2 or 3 servings a day of foods with a lot of calcium, such as milk, cheese, yogurt, oysters, and tofu.